nissbran/identity-server-workshop/exercises/01-ApiAccess-ClientCredentials/README.md

 ...
 ```

 The `AddAuthentication(defaultScheme: "Bearer")` part of this code add the services needed for authentication and set the default scheme to `"Bearer"`.
-This means that every time an request is challenged, it will verify that the request is authenticated with the scheme `"Bearer"`.
+This means that every time an request is authorized, it will verify that the request is authenticated with the scheme `"Bearer"`.

 The options specified here is:
 * Authority: This is the authority that our application thrusts.
 This endpoint is used to fetch the RSA public key from our IdentityServer, which is used to verify the token.
 The `iss` claim in the access token must also be the same as Authority.